-State should undertake hydrographic surveys so as to keep the charts updated.
-These actions should be coordinated with neighbouring States, Regional Hydrographic Commissions and others as appropriate.
+In response to the reconstruction of ports, each State should undertake hydrographic surveys so as to keep the charts updated.
+These actions should be coordinated with neighbouring States, Regional tasks of the Hydrographic Commissions and others as appropriate.

-It is important that each Coastal State provides both a senior point of contact and a working point of contact for communication and coordination purposes; this could include the Director of the Hydrographic Service or Maritime Safety Agency or other appropriate persons with the appropriate authority and who are familiar with maritime procedures.
+It is important that eachOffices within these coastal State provides both a senior point of contact and a working point of contact for communication and coordination purposes; this could include the Director of the Hydrographic Service or Maritime Safety Agency or other appropriate persons with the appropriate authority and who are familiar with maritime procedures States depend on the individual national governance structures.

-Contingency plans should contain the following key elements:
+Contingency plans should may contain the following key elements as appropriate:

-- i) Immediately upon the occurrence of a disaster, including tsunami, promulgate appropriate navigational warnings and necessary information and advice to shipping through existing channels (e.g. NAVTEX, SafetyNET, etc...).
-In addition and following further monitoring and assessment, promulgate updated warnings, information and advice in accordance with the development of the event. - ii) Co-operate with the NAVAREA Co-ordinator and other national co-ordinators so that warnings, information and advice can be made available to mariners beyond the area of national jurisdiction as soon as is practicable. - iii) Assess the extent of damage to the coastal area particularly to ports, harbours, straits, approaches, and other restricted areas. - iv) Assess, in co-operation with other national agencies, for example, lighthouse and port authorities, the extent of damage to navigational aids. - v) Prioritize actions and allocate resources in order to identify requirements and undertake preliminary re-surveys starting with the most critical areas for navigation, aiming at ensuring the passage of support and supplies through maritime channels and ports, and the marking of new dangers where necessary. - vi) Assess the specific effects on shipping of the existence of obstacles and any changes to the seafloor that can hinder navigation, taking full account of the effects of drifting obstacles which may also hinder preliminary survey results. - vii) Inform the Chair of the Regional Hydrographic Commission and the IHO Secretariat of the situation, providing details of the damage, actions taken and indicating what support, if any, is needed. - viii) Take the following action to assess and define new hydrographic or cartographic requirements, including: - 1.
-Conducting hydrographic surveys in harbours and approaches as soon as practicable wherever the depth is likely to have changed due to geomorphic change, obstacles, or accumulation of sediment.
+- Immediately upon the occurrence of a disaster, including tsunami, promulgate appropriate navigational warnings and necessary information and advice to shipping through existing channels (e.g. NAVTEX, SafetyNET, etc...) using appropriate ways, such as graphical information on maps.
+In addition and following further monitoring and assessment, promulgate updated warnings, information and advice in accordance with the development of the event. - ii) Co-operate with the NAVAREA Co-ordinator and other national co-ordinators so that warnings, information and advice can be made available to mariners beyond the area of national jurisdiction as soon as is practicable. - iii) Assess the extent of damage to the coastal area particularly to ports, harbours, straits, approaches, and other restricted areas. - iv) Assess, in co-operation with other national agencies, for example, lighthouse and port authorities, the extent of damage to navigational aids. - Prioritize actions and allocate resources in order to identify requirements and undertake preliminary re-surveys starting with the most critical areas for navigation, aiming at ensuring the passage of support and supplies through maritime channels and ports, and the marking of new dangers where necessary. - vi) Assess the specific effects on shipping of the existence of obstacles and any changes to the seafloor that can hinder navigation, taking full account of the effects of drifting obstacles which may also hinder preliminary survey results.

+vii) Inform the Chair of the Regional Hydrographic Commission and the IHO Secretariat of the situation, providing details of the damage, actions taken and indicating what support, if any, is needed.

+- vii) viii) Take the following action to assess and define new hydrographic or cartographic requirements, including: - Conducting hydrographic surveys in harbours and approaches as soon as practicable wherever the depth is likely to have changed due to geomorphic change, obstacles, or accumulation of sediment.
 Surveys should be progressed incrementally in support of progress in reconstruction of port facilities. - 2.
 Checking and confirming relevant benchmarks.
 Re-defining chart datum, if necessary. - 3.
 Providing nautical information as soon as practicable.
 Providing chart correction information or new editions of charts incrementally according to priorities and available resources.
-Indicating newly surveyed areas in chart correction information or on new editions of charts in order to highlight areas of more reliable information in areas where significant changes of depth have taken place. - ix) Provide follow-up reports to the Chair of the Regional Hydrographic Commission and the IHO Secretariat.
+Indicating newly surveyed areas in chart correction information or on new editions of charts in order to highlight areas of more reliable information in areas where significant changes of depth have taken place. - 4. ix) Provide follow-up reportsNoting that, in case of earthquake, the ground level may continue to change for many years due to post-seismic crustal deformation, which may accumulate and affect charted depths significantly.